Algebraic and context-free subsets of subgroups

 \section{Introduction}

 Rational and recognizable subsets of groups are natural generalizations of finitely generated and finite index subgroups, respectively.
 Over the years, they have been studied from different points of view.
 From the structure viewpoint, presumably the most important result is Benois' Theorem, which provides us with a description of rational subsets of free groups in terms of reduced words.
 A description of rational subsets of free-abelian groups as the semilinear sets of $\Z^m$ is also known (see \cite{[Ber79]} for references).
 Deep connections with the algebraic structure of the group have also been proved in many contexts.
-For example, rational (resp. recognizable) subgroups have been proved to be exactly the finitely generated (resp. finite index) ones, and some classes of groups can be described by the structure of their subsets.
+For example, rational (resp. recognizable) subgroups have been proved to be exactly the finitely generated (resp. finite index) ones, and some classes of groups can be described through the classification of their subsets (see for example \cite[Theorem 3.1]{[Her91]}, where several descriptions of virtually cyclic groups are given and Theorem \ref{vfree charact} below, where virtually free groups are characterized).
 Another application of the study of subsets of groups is the generalization of some decision problems concerning finitely generated subgroups, such as the membership problem, the intersection problem or the generalized conjugacy problem (see, for example \cite{[KSS07],[LS08],[LS11]}).